Academics Programs & Guidelines

 *Pathway assessments are any of the following: additional math regents exam, additional science regents exam, additional social studies regents exam, additional English regents exam, a dept approved pathway assessment in the Arts, additional approved pathway assessment in a Language other than English

-Bishop Ludden offers Advanced Placement courses in Social Studies, Biology, English, Art, Psychology, Foreign Languages and Mathematics.
-Students receive one (1) college credit for each AP course successfully completed.
+Bishop Ludden offers Advanced Placement courses in Social Studies, Biology, English, Art, Foreign Languages and Mathematics.
+Students may potentially receive college credit for each AP course successfully completed.
 Students are advised to verify transfer of credit with the college they plan to attend.

 Adding or Dropping a Course

 Parent, counselor and teacher consultation must take place before a student can drop a course.
-Courses may not be dropped after November 6th for full year courses, and October 9th /March 4th respectively for semester courses.
+Courses may not be dropped after the 10-week period for full year courses, and the 5-week period for semester courses.
 If a course is dropped, the student will receive a withdrawal fail/withdrawal pass (WF or WP) on the report card, as appropriate.
 Course changes will not begin without written notification from the Counseling Office to the appropriate teacher.

 Course Level Changes